 On the surface, Nintendo’s beloved slice of life game, Animal Crossing: New Horizons, and Hideo Kojima’s ambitious, dreamlike delivery simulator, Death Stranding, could not be more different.
 One is a relaxing, earthy experience about living next to bipedal animals and perpetually being in debt to a raccoon in a Hawaiian shirt.
 Another is an unlikely fusion of surreal ideas, including babies that can sense malevolent ghosts, weapons made from human waste, and oddly-placed celebrity cameos.

 Despite their wildly different tones and aesthetics, these two games are remarkably similar thematically.
-At their core, both of these games are about human connection and they use player interaction as a way to explore that theme.
+At their core, both of these games are about human connection, and they use player interaction to explore that theme.

 No Winners or Losers

 In an essay for Rolling Stone, Kojima wrote, “We are ready for a game not based on competition, but on the rope that will bring good to the player and make connections.
-We don’t need a game about dividing players between winners and losers, but about creating connections at a different level.
-My current project, Death Stranding, aims to fulfill this goal.”
+We don’t need a game about dividing players between winners and losers but about creating connections at a different level.
+My current project, Death Stranding, aims to fulfil this goal.”

 Connections are certainly a big part of Death Stranding‘s gameplay.
 As Sam Porter Bridges, the player aims to rebuild society by connecting people and cities to the game’s Chiral Network.
 This gameplay mechanic drives Death Stranding‘s multiplayer features.
 Through the game’s online functionality, players can use the Chiral Network to leave items and messages for other players.